jenseng/remix-incremental-migration-demos/packages/incremental-black-box-to-remix-upgrade-path-via-proxy/README.md

 - This approach is well suited for migrating complete pages at a time, which means you will need to have navs/layouts implemented in both apps for the duration of the migration.
   - If you want more flexibility around migrating nested layouts/components at the cost of a little more complexity, consider the [iframe approach](../incremental-black-box-to-remix-upgrade-path-via-iframe/) instead.
 Note that you can do both approaches at the same time if you like 🥳

-## About This App

-This particular example is pre-wired to work with [a vanilla Canvas LMS setup](https://github.com/instructure/canvas-lms/wiki/Quick-Start).
-The app layout and root index route have been reimplemented in Remix, and a new nested route has been created.
-All other requests are proxied to Canvas.

 ## General Process

 The process is generally the same no matter what type of app you're migrating: